NCAR/python-tutorial/pages/part1_2.rst

    The ``float`` datatype refers to floating point real values - the datatype of any numbers with values after a decimal point.
 You could also change the datatype to ``int``, which will round the values down to the closest full integer.

+   `More on Python numeric types (int, float, complex) <https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex>`_

 9. Add a DEBUG section at the end and see what ``data['tempout']`` now looks like.

-   Do you see a difference?It should now be a list of floats.
+   Do you see a difference?
+It should now be a list of floats.

 10. Clean up (remove DEBUG section), stage, and commit